FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Discussion

 \textbf{(RQ3): Can an XAI-guided intervention method be systematically deployed to improve VLM outcome fairness?}

 In the controlled laboratory dataset (AFAR-BSFT), the intervention yielded a notable improvement in the diagnostic quality of Qwen2-VL: Cohen's $\kappa$ rose substantially and $\Delta REF$ decreased across all demographic subgroups (Figure~\ref{fig:afar_radar}), indicating more logically consistent and procedurally fair reasoning.
-The technical improvement nevertheless reveals a paradox: improved procedural logic does not guarantee improved outcome fairness.
 The model's gender accuracy gap shrank but its opportunity difference and disparate impact ratio worsened, and racial bias was substantially amplified.
 We interpret this as evidence that forcing a model to ground its explanations may anchor it more firmly to biased internal representations of specific biomarkers, with XAI acting here as a diagnostic window into existing prejudices rather than as a corrective.

 The impact on Phi-3.5-Vision presents a contrasting narrative: post-intervention, predictive validity collapses (Cohen's $\kappa$ becomes negative; see Figure~\ref{fig:afar_confusion}), and although racial fairness metrics improve dramatically, the simultaneous reduction in $\Delta REF$ must be interpreted with caution.
 When fairness gains coincide with sub-random performance, it is plausible that parity is achieved through random noise rather than equitable reasoning.
 Such a result is functionally hollow and clinically unviable.
 This finding underscores a broader ethical concern: explanations from VLMs derive their value from factual truthfulness, not surface plausibility.